 Heart and Soul, I Fell in Love With You…

-All this medical science is NOT set in opposition to religion.
-We assure you that we value our immortal souls as much as you do.
-Neuroscience has no way to study or talk about souls or religious beliefs.
-It’s likely, or at least quite possible, that this whole other spiritual world exists, heaven, immortal soul, and so on.
-(It is interesting, however, that everybody wants to go to heaven but nobody wants to die.)
+As you can see, when these topics come up many people run for safety, saying, “You’re arguing science vs. religion!”
+Not so.
+All this medical science is not an argument against religion.
+We at the Neuroscience Research and Development Consultancy value our immortal souls as much as you do.
+Science has no way to study or talk about souls or religious beliefs, so to this extent maybe René Descartes was right.
+It’s likely, or at least quite possible, that this whole other spiritual world exists, heaven, immortal soul, hell, and so on.
+(It is interesting, however, that while everybody wants to go to heaven but nobody wants to die.)

-But the fact that God is in his heaven and all’s right with the world does not change what neuroscientists around the world have discovered and seen.
-That is, every time you think a thought, every time you feel an emotion, your brain is working, and working in a way that we can see.
-The active parts of your brain light up on a scanner.
+Brain scanning machines go by many big names: Magnetic resonance imagers (MRI images); Computed Axial Tomography (CT or CAT scans); Positron Emission Tomography (PET scans); Magnetoencephalography (MEG images); Near Infrared Spectroscopy (NRIS scans); and Single Photon Emission Computerized Tomography (SPECT scans).
+But all these big machines are simply recording devices.
+It’s like taking a video with your mobile phone.
+It just records what the camera lens sees.
+The fact that God is in his heaven and all’s right with the world does not change what scientists around the world have discovered and seen.
+That is, every time you think a thought, every time you feel an emotion, some part of your brain is working, and working in a way that we can see.
+The active areas of your brain light up on a scanner.
 It’s there.
 It’s real.

 But the Scans Don’t and Can’t “Read Your Mind”